hiddentao/geth-private/README.md

 To attach:  geth attach ipc:///var/folders/4v/br6x6mlx113235v1lz39nwfc0000gn/T/tmp-242211yXIVsOX5tP/
 ```

+Default account balance is 5,000,000 ether - plenty to play around with :)

 Run the `attach` command given to attach a console to this running geth
 instance.
 By default [web3](https://github.com/ethereum/web3.js) RPC is also